Nephatrine/zawarudo/README.md

 `zawarudo --help`

+### Create Geodesic Grid

-Generate a basic geodesic grid with 8 subdivisions and name it `test_grid`:
+Generate a basic geodesic grid with 8 subdivisions and name it `test_grid`.
+Generating geodesics with greater numbers of subdivisions takes progressively longer.
+At 10 subdivisions it takes 20-30 seconds usually.

-`zawarudo -w test_grid -i 8`
+`zawarudo -i 8 -w geodesic`

-Use `test_grid` as a base and create height data and save as `test_terrain`:
+This generates a flat grid named `geodesic_8.dat`.

+### Create Heightmap

+The geodesic grid created above is an approximation of a flat sphere and so doesn't have any elevation differences aside from those that arise from floating-point precision issues.

+This command takes the geodesic we created earlier and perturbs the points that make up the geodesic shape.
+This uses a slicing process that needs to run a large number of iterations to generate a pleasing result.

+The number of perturbation passes and number of subdivision passes both will increase the time this takes dramatically.
+Running the preferred 10,000 perturb passes on a geodesic with 8 subdivisions takes over 5 minutes.

-`zawarudo -w test_terrain --base test_grid -i 8 -p 10000`
+`zawarudo -i 8 -p 10000 -w geodesic`

-Rescale 'test_terrain' to Earth-like dimensions and hydrographics:
+That loads `geodesic_8.dat` and runs 10,000 perturbation passes on it.
+This will take a long time at 8+ subdivision iterations.
+It then saves the generated grid to the original file.

+### Scale To Planet

+Planets aren't just randomized spheres.
+There are limits on the height of peaks, depth of trenches, etc. Our geodesic grid so far is also based on a unit sphere currently where we'd prefer to work with other units such as kilometers.

+We'll use our heightmap terrain as a base so we don't need to wait through the perturbation process again.

+This command will take out heightmap data and scale it to Moon-size.

+`zawarudo -i 8 -R 1737 -w lunar --base geodesic`

+This command will take our heightmap data and scale it to Earth-size with 70% hydrographic coverage.

-`zawarudo -w test_terrain -i 8 -R 6371 -H 70`
+`zawarudo -i 8 -R 6371 -H 70 -w terran --base geodesic`

+This is the difference between the two generated bodies.
+The hydrographic coverage greatly affects the generated outcome.

+**IMPORTANT:** Once you add a hydrographic coverage to a world, any further changes to the hydrographic coverage will not preserve the slope of the land correctly.
+If you need to change the coverage at a later point, it is suggested to run the command using a backed up grid that you did not already apply it to.

+### Create Maps

 Create orthographic projections of front and back hemispheres:

-`zawarudo -w test_terrain -i 8 -m orthographic` `zawarudo -w test_terrain -i 8 -m orthographic --meridian 180`
+`zawarudo -w terran -i 8 -m orthographic`
+`zawarudo -w terran -i 8 -m orthographic --meridian 180`

 Create equirectangular projections with 45-degree standard parallel:

-`zawarudo -w test_terrain -i 8 --parallel 45`
+`zawarudo -w terran -i 8 --parallel 45`